 An independent video game developer based out of the Netherlands!
 She is the organizer of Train Jam, a game designer, and a programmer.
 She has worked on a number of commercial releases, participates in numerous game jams, speaks internationally at events, and once spent an entire year creating a new game every week. website / twitter

-A game designer and writer based in Los Angeles, making Hyper Light Drifter and Kyoto Wild.
-He occasionally writes and speaks about games, culture, and design.
-He's a co-founder of game collective Glitch City, former narrative design researcher at the University of Southern California, and a Disney Interactive alum. website / twitter
+A game designer and writer, now Creative Director at Square Enix Montréal.
+He developed indie RPG Hyper Light Drifter and Fitz Packerton, is a co-founder of LA game collective Glitch City, host of the Idle Thumbs’ Playscape podcast, former narrative design researcher at the University of Southern California, and a Disney Interactive alum. website / twitter